Makar-Data/parameter_sample_size/README.md

 A simple code for the most basic formulas for sample size calculation.
 Only sample sizes for parameters without power analysis.

 Variables:
 - Data - the data itself.
-Only used to calculate standard deviation
+Only used to calculate standard deviation when the population standard deviation is unknown
 - Prior - prior knowledge of the population standard deviation or proportion
 - Conf - confidence level
 - Error - margin of error